dpfaffenbauer/ProcessManager/README.md

  - [ImportDefinitions](https://github.com/w-vision/ImportDefinitions)

 ## Getting started
- * Since Process Manager depends on CoreShops ResourceBundle, and the ResourceBundle only exists in DEV yet, you need to set your "minimum-stability" to "dev" in your composer.json
  * Install via composer ```composer require dpfaffenbauer/process-manager:^2.0```
  * Enable via command-line (or inside the pimcore extension manager): ```bin/console pimcore:bundle:enable ProcessManagerBundle```
  * Install via command-line (or inside the pimcore extension manager): ```bin/console pimcore:bundle:install ProcessManagerBundle```